 The Spiniferites species described by Reid (1974), Spiniferites belerius, Spiniferites delicatus, Spiniferites elongatus and Spiniferites lazus, were re-studied to improve their morphological descriptions and iconography.
-The holotypes of S. delicatus and S. elongatus were re-photographed to improve the image resolution.
-Both of the latter species, together with S. belerius and S. lazus, were also recorded in newly processed topotype material from three British estuaries (Dee, Conwy Marina and Caernarvon).
+The holotypes of Spiniferites delicatus and Spiniferites elongatus were re-photographed to improve the image resolution.
+Both of the latter species, together with Spiniferites belerius and Spiniferites lazus, were also recorded in newly processed topotype material from three British estuaries (Dee, Conwy Marina and Caernarvon).
 Spiniferites belerius is characterized by its size and the trumpet-shaped process, and its position has been assessed as the junction of plates 1´´´´ and 1p.
-S. delicatus was well-defined in the original description but the distinction with S. ristingensis needs further investigation.
-Specimens of S. elongatus and S. lazus posed no problems with the original descriptions.
+Spiniferites delicatus was well-defined in the original description but the distinction with Spiniferites ristingensis needs further investigation.
+Specimens of Spiniferites elongatus and Spiniferites lazus posed no problems with the original descriptions.

 Specimens of Spiniferites membranaceus, Spiniferites mirabilis, Spiniferites ramosus (called S. bulloideus by Reid 1974) were also identified in and illustrated from the topotype material from the British estuaries.
 The species Spiniferites hyperacanthus and Spiniferites pachydermus were not recorded.
 Spiniferites ramuliferus, now known to be Achomosphaera ramosasimilis was not recorded in the topotype samples, but cysts corresponding to the description of this species as given by Reid (1974) were identified in material from the Pliocene of Belgium.

-Along with the taxonomic re-investigation, the cyst wall composition of Spiniferites specimens isolated from Dee Estuary sediments, both visually speciated (S. belerius, S. ramosus, S. ?ramosus, S. delicatus, S. elongatus, S. membranaceus) and not (S. spp.
+Along with the taxonomic re-investigation, the cyst wall composition of Spiniferites specimens isolated from Dee Estuary sediments, both visually speciated (Spiniferites belerius, Spiniferites ramosus, Spiniferites ?ramosus, Spiniferites delicatus, Spiniferites elongatus, Spiniferites membranaceus) and not (Spiniferites spp.
 1–5), were compared.
 The results showed variations in the Spiniferites species’ dinosporin compositions, supporting the suggestion that cyst wall chemistry may be species specific and evident when other factors are controlled (i.e. geography and environmental conditions).
-The cyst wall chemistries of S. delicatus, S. belerius, and S. membranaceus were the most distinct, suggesting that the morphological assignation for the different species is supported by the cyst wall chemistry.
-It also provides some impetus for clarifying the species’ descriptions for S. belerius and S. delicatus in particular.
+The cyst wall chemistries of Spiniferites delicatus, Spiniferites belerius, and Spiniferites membranaceus were the most distinct, suggesting that the morphological assignation for the different species is supported by the cyst wall chemistry.
+It also provides some impetus for clarifying the species’ descriptions for Spiniferites belerius and Spiniferites delicatus in particular.

 The unspeciated Spiniferites specimens were mostly difficult to constrain chemically, as they did not show clear overlap with the speciated spectra.
 Overall, the visually unidentifiable specimens represent examples of the ambiguity in speciating Spiniferites specimens morphologically and chemically.
 However, Spiniferites spp.
-1, and 3 to 5 clustered nearer to each other in terms of cyst wall chemistry, suggesting that they may be the same species but with enough morphological variation to make their visual identification difficult.
-Furthermore, S. spp.
-2 plotted very close to S. ramosus, indicating that this specimen may, in fact, be the same species.
+1, and 3 to 5 clustered nearer to each other in terms of cyst wall chemistry, suggesting that they may be the same species, but with enough morphological variation to make their visual identification difficult.
+Furthermore, Spiniferites spp.
+2 plotted very close to Spiniferites ramosus, indicating that this specimen may, in fact, be the same species.

 Acknowledgements